eth-siplab/BeliefPPG/README.md

 ```

 This will run LoSo cross-validation on the DaLiA dataset.
 On a modern GPU, expect one full run to take roughly 10-14 hours.
-Results - that is the MAEs, the predictions and the models - are saved in the output directory, which can be modified with the `--out_dir` argument. *Note that you may have to reinstall h5py in order for the models to be saved correctly.*
+Results, that is the MAEs, the predictions and the models, are saved in the output directory, which can be modified with the `--out_dir` argument. *Note that you may have to reinstall h5py in order for the models to be saved correctly.*

 We highly recommend that you use Weights&Biases to monitor model training.
 Make sure to log into W&B in the console and then simply add the argument `--use_wandb` to save additional plots and logging information.